wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/sharepoint-spfx-teams-dev/includes/3-exercise-deploy.md

 - **What is your Web Part description?**: SPFx Teams Together description
 - **Which framework would you like to use?** No JavaScript framework

 After provisioning the folders required for the project, the generator will install all the dependency packages by running `npm install` automatically.
-When NPM completes downloading all dependencies, open the project in Visual Studio Code.
+When NPM completes downloading all dependencies, open the project in **Visual Studio Code**.

 ![Screenshot of the SharePoint Framework Project](../media/03-create-project-02.png)